Darnell Collins: New York

-Collins' spree had alerted outer-state police forces, and authorities in New York feared he might have been sheltering there.
-New Jersey officials contacted the New York Police Department (NYPD) and informed them that Collins might be hiding out in his aunt's home in Harlem.
+Collins' spree had alarmed outer-state police forces and authorities in New York feared he might have been sheltering there.
+New Jersey officials contacted the New York Police Department (NYPD) and informed them that Collins might be hiding with his aunt in her home in Harlem.
 However, once seized and searched upon, this theory was proven to be untrue.
 On June 19, Collins approached 38-year-old gas station attendant Jose Gabriel Escarpetta in the parking lot near the Avenue of the Americas.
 He demanded money, but after refusing to cooperate, Collins shot Escarpetta three times, killing him.
 At the time, Escarpetta was being investigated in the drug related murder of his brother, but he was eventually cleared of suspicion following his murder.

 Following the murder of Escarpetta, Collins fled on foot to a nearby building and took the elevator to the ninth floor.
 Upon this, he encountered two men, 26-year-old Jeffrey Roork and 54-year-old David Roth, who both worked at the building.
 As the elevator rose, Collins shot both men in the head, killing both immediately.
 Once again needing to flee, he left the building and wound up on East 126th Street in Harlem, where he shot Norma Acosta in the head, but she survived her injuries.
 Less than an hour later, Collins approached two men, 46-year-old Rev. Robert Gethers and deacon Joseph Johnson outside of their church.
 Collins demanded money from Johnson, but he did not have any, so he resorted to Gethers, who handed him $350 from his wallet.
 Because of this, Collins spared both men and fled in their car.
 On June 21, Collins hitched a ride from a taxi.
 For unknown reasons, through the ride, Collins shot the driver Emmanuel Malan in the head, killing him.